Zeus0source/Conditional-Statements-in-C-plus-plus-/README.md

  + Making a Calculator using Switch Case
  + Made a basic banking system using Switch Case

+# Algorihtms:
+Program 1:

+Objective:
+To determine whether a user-entered number is even or odd.

+Steps:

+1. Start

+2. Ask the user to enter an integer (n)

+3. Read input into variable n

+4. Check divisibility of n by 2:

+If n % 2 == 0, then:

+Display "This is an even number"

+Else:

+Display "This is an Odd number"

+5. End

+Program 2:

+Objective:
+To determine whether the character entered by the user is a vowel or a consonant.

+Steps:

+1. Start

+2. Declare a character variable str

+3. Ask the user to enter a character

+4. Read the input into str

+   Check if the character is a vowel:

+If str is equal to 'a', 'e', 'i', 'o', 'u' (or their uppercase forms), then:

+Display "The Character entered is a Vowel"

+Else:

+Display "The Character entered is a Consonant"

+5. End

+Program 3

+Objective:

+To determine and display the largest number among three user-entered integers.

+Steps:

+1. Start

+2. Declare three integer variables: a, b, c

+3. Ask user to enter three numbers

+4. Read input values into a, b, and c

+5. Initialize num ← a

+6. Compare b and c with num:

+If b > num, set num ← b

+If c > num, set num ← c

+7. Display the largest number (num)

+8. End

+Program 4:

+Objective:
+To perform one of four basic arithmetic operations—Addition, Subtraction, Multiplication, or Division—based on user input.

+Steps:

+1. Start

+2. Declare float variables a, b, sum, sub, mul, Div and integer num

+3. Ask user to enter two numbers

+4. Read inputs into a and b

+5. Ask user to select an operation:

+1 → Addition

+2 → Subtraction

+3 → Multiplication

+4 → Division

+6. Read input into num

+7. Use a switch-case statement to perform the selected operation:

+Case 1: sum ← a + b

+Case 2: sub ← a - b

+Case 3: mul ← a * b

+Case 4: Div ← a / b

+Default: Display invalid input message

+8. Display the result of the selected operation

+9. End

+Program 5:

+Objective:

+To simulate basic banking operations like withdraw, deposit, and taking a loan based on user input.

+Steps:

+1.Start

+2.Declare variables:

+amount (float) → user’s bank balance

+num (int) → operation choice

+withdraw, deposit, loan (float) → amounts for different operations

+remain1, remain2, remain3 (float) → updated balances

+3. Ask user to enter current bank statement (amount)

+4. Ask user to choose an operation:

+1 → Withdraw

+2 → Deposit

+3 → Take Loan

+5.Read user's choice into num

+6.Use switch-case to handle operations:

+Case 1 (Withdraw):

+Ask for withdraw amount

+If withdraw > amount: display "Insufficient Balance"

+Else calculate remain1 = amount - withdraw

+Display remaining amount

+Case 2 (Deposit):

+Ask for deposit amount

+Calculate remain2 = amount + deposit

+Display remaining amount

+Case 3 (Take Loan):

+Ask for loan amount

+Add loan to current balance: remain3 = amount + loan

+Display updated balance and mention 12% interest (if applicable)

+Default: display "Invalid input!!"

+7.End

 # Conclusion:
 The Programs helps to understand the logic and flow of the decision making statements available in C++